rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

 ### Check the Prerequites are Complete and cert-manager is Installed

 **Important:**  Some example commands are used in this section.
-Before running the commands, make the required edits to file names and so on in the commands for your specific environment.
+Before running the commands, edit the required parameters and values in these commands based on your own specific environment.

 * Verify that the Tanzu Cluster Essentials package is installed on the Kubernetes cluster and the `kapp-controller` and `secretgen-controller` Kubernetes controllers are installed and running.
 Also, verify that `cert-manager` is installed on the Kubernetes cluster.
   You can to get deployment information for the  `kapp-controller` and `secretgen-controller` controllers and `cert-manager` by running the following commands: